 Currently Bryn Mawr College Dining Services offers local fruits seasonally, we are working to increase the proportion of local foods available in the Dining Halls.

-rootED bar is discontinued for Fall 2020 - look for rootED items in this week's cycle menu!
+rootED bar is discontinued for Spring 2021 - look for rootED items in this week's cycle menu!

 Our plant-forward station located in New Dorm Dining Hall utilizes the following principles: